vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 5. For proxy and connectivity issues, refer to [Troubleshoot cloud connectivity issues](https://learn.microsoft.com/en-us/defender-endpoint/linux-support-connectivity)

 To get support from Microsoft, raise a support ticket and provide log dump by [running client analyser](https://learn.microsoft.com/en-us/defender-endpoint/run-analyzer-macos-linux)

+## How to configure policies for Microsoft Defender on Linux
+You can configure AV/EDR settings on your endpoints using following methods
+3. Refer to [set preferences](https://learn.microsoft.com/en-us/defender-endpoint/linux-preferences) to learn more about the available settings
+4. Refer to [security settings management](https://learn.microsoft.com/en-us/mem/intune/protect/mde-security-integration) to configure settings via Microsoft Defender Portal

 ## Operating system upgrades